 Angelique Espinoza is the Interim Director at the Museum of Boulder.
 She is a political consultant and activist and has served on multiple non-profit boards such as Open Boulder, Impact on Education, Dairy Center for the Arts, and Boulder Business and Professional Women.
 She served as the campaign manager for 2H Boulder Sugary Drink Tax in 2016 and was a 2016 candidate for Colorado State House.
 Angelique has collaborated with YWCA Boulder County in the past, and looks forward to contributing her political and multicultural acumen to the Board of Directors.

-Allyn Harker is part of the team that successfully guided Boulder’s sugary beverage take to the ballot, through the election and into implementation.
+Allyn Harker (Secretary) is part of the team that successfully guided Boulder’s sugary beverage tax to the ballot, through the election and into implementation.
+Her time as an educator has gifted her the experience of teaching across the educational spectrum: working with pre-school students, teaching at-risk high school students, and mentoring university students at the University of Colorado in Creative Writing classes.
+She worked as a technical writer, technical recruiter, and her guest opinion pieces focusing on health equity and sugary beverages have appeared in the Daily Camera.
+Her passion for politics and political progress have found her a home on the YWCA’s Board of Directors and also its Advocacy Committee.
 She has a Masters degree in Creative Writing and English Literature and also brings her talents as a physicist, former teacher and advocate to the YWCA.
 She is currently on the Dash and Bash Committee overseeing community engagement.

 Emily Hearst is the operations manager for two primary care clinics and has a Rheumatology practice at UCHealth.
 She has served on the Women in Healthcare Leadership Board at the University of Michigan and has extensive team leadership skills.
 Emily worked with YWCA Boulder County for three years as the nutrition educator and public policy coordinator and looks forward to dedicating her creativity, diligence, and project management skills to the Board of Directors.